mdanialqureshi/TalkBox/README.md

 The recording and editing panel is used to configure the state of the TalkBox device.
 The panel can be toggled between "Playback" and "Edit" modes using the Switch Modes toggle button.
 Configurable functionality includes updating the number of buttons, button labels, and to record and associate audio files to a button.
 ### Profiles Panel
 The profiles panel is used to associate, save, and load audio sets to the TalkBox device.
+In this panel there is also a visualization of the logs from the TalkBox Simulator.

 ## Testing
 Testing of the project is done using JUnit testing framework.
 Testing is used to test the implementation of the panels and their functionality.